Criticism of value-form theory: Value inevitable

 A second objection is that Marxists are wrong to think that value disappears when commercial trade is abolished.
 Here the argument is that humans would simply continue to make valuations anyway, and that goods continue to have value, except that knowing what exactly the magnitude of that value is, becomes much more problematic because a general, shared standard of valuation (expressed in money quantities) is absent.

 The proof of this is supposed to be the experience of Soviet-type societies where a very large amount of goods was effectively "bartered" or allocated by government decree.
 Even if there was no trade at all, however, the Soviet authorities knew very well that the products of human labour had value, and, with experience, planners could estimate fairly accurately how much labour would need to be employed to produce various kinds of outputs.

 More generally, it can be argued that human beings as moral subjects are intrinsically valuing subjects, and therefore human relations without values or valuations of some sort do not exist.
 At best one could say (as Marx did), that the type of value or valuation can change.

 Freedom

 A third objection is that people can distinguish quite well between the means/ends rationality of commerce, and non-commercial relationships.
 Therefore, it is simply an inaccurate and false subjective opinion to claim that there exists some kind of "monumental domination" of commercial relationships over people's lives, because that is not true—except perhaps for people who are obsessively focused on trading relationships.

 What is ignored is that markets can offer a freedom of choice and development to those who value themselves, and believe in their own self-worth.
-This kind of argument suggests that the "oppression by economic value" or the "domination of economic value" only exists as a belief or an interpretation which itself can be oppressive.
+This kind of argument suggests that the "oppression by economic value" or the "domination of economic value" might only exist as a mistaken belief or as an erroneous interpretation which itself can be oppressive.